-- a.
-The description fairly presents the system that was designed and implemented throughout the period October 1, 2018 to September 30, 2019. - b.
-The controls related to the control objectives stated in the description were suitably designed to provide reasonable assurance that the control objectives would be achieved if the controls operated effectively throughout the period October 1, 2018 to September 30, 2019, and the subservice organizations and user entities applied the complementary controls assumed in the design of PFC's controls throughout the period October 1, 2018 to September 30, 2019.
+a.
+The description fairly presents the system that was designed and implemented throughout the period October 1, 2019 to September 30, 2020.

+- b.
+The controls related to the control objectives stated in the description were suitably designed to provide reasonable assurance that the control objectives would be achieved if the controls operated effectively throughout the period October 1, 2019 to September 30, 2020, and the subservice organizations and user entities applied the complementary controls assumed in the design of PFC's controls throughout the period October 1, 2019 to September 30, 2020. - c.
+The controls operated effectively to provide reasonable assurance that the control objectives stated in the description were achieved throughout the period October 1, 2019 to September 30, 2020 if complementary subservice organization and user entity controls assumed in the design of PFC's controls operated effectively throughout the period October 1, 2019 to September 30, 2020.